Darden Restaurants Recent Insider Activity - Darden Restaurants (NYSE:DRI)

 -

-EV/EBITDA Analysis (Enterprise Value to its Earnings Before Interest, Taxes, Depreciation & Amortization): With an EV/EBITDA ratio lower than industry averages at 13.23, Darden Restaurants could be considered undervalued.
+EV/EBITDA Analysis (Enterprise Value to its Earnings Before Interest, Taxes, Depreciation & Amortization): Darden Restaurants's EV/EBITDA ratio at 13.2 suggests potential undervaluation, falling below industry averages.

 Now trade stocks online commission free with Charles Schwab, a trusted and complete investment firm.

-When dissecting transactions, the focal point for investors is often those occurring in the open market, meticulously detailed in Table I of the Form 4 filing.
+Navigating through the landscape of transactions, investors often prioritize those unfolding in the open market, precisely detailed in Table I of the Form 4 filing.
 A P in Box 3 denotes a purchase, while S signifies a sale.
-Transaction code C indicates the conversion of an option, and transaction code A denotes a grant, award, or other acquisition of securities from the company.
+Transaction code C signals the conversion of an option, and transaction code A denotes a grant, award, or other acquisition of securities from the company.

 Check Out The Full List Of Darden Restaurants's Insider Trades.